timrobertson0122/craftathon/README.md

 ###Brief

 Create an online job board that satisfies the following user stories.
+We would like to see well crafted, test-driven code and a well thought out, slick interface.

 ```
 As an employer